Grizzlking/ID_ASG2/README.md

 - Title

 ## Technology Used
+### Lottie
+Used for animated images for multi purpose.

+### Bootstrap
+Used for front-end development.

 ### RestDB
 Account, Quiz, Leaderboards, Unlock details will all be stored in RestDB and retrieved from there using an API